SEO

 Right: How to Optimize Your Site for SEO

-Rule: Don't capitalize articles (a, an, the), coordinating conjunctions (and, but, or), or short prepositions (in, on, at, for, to) unless they're the first or last word.
+Rule: Don't capitalize articles (a, an, the), coordinating conjunctions (and, but, or), or short prepositions (in, on, at, for, to) unless they start or end the headline.

 Wrong: The Ultimate Guide to seo and ppc Advertising